raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - Containers are supposed to run a specific task
 - When that task is done, the container stops
 - We can specify what task a container has to run in its configuration declaration
-- `CMD` docker commands always run the same, but `ENTRYPOINT` gets command line parameters from an execution and it runs when the container starts
+- `CMD` commands always run the same, but `ENTRYPOINT` gets command line parameters from an execution and it runs when the container starts
 - In case of the **CMD** instruction the command line parameters passed will get replaced entirely, whereas in case of **ENTRYPOINT** the command line parameters will get appended.
 - If we run the ubuntu-sleeper without appending the number of seconds then the command at startup will be just sleep and you get the error that the operant is missing.
 So how do we configure a default value for the command ?
 - If one was not specified in the command line that's where you would use both **ENTRYPOINT** as well as the **CMD** instruction.